 All ``MoveJ`` commands are specified with respect to the tool flange (as opposed to the TCP).

-While teaching the waypoints, it is recommended to have the Calibration page opened in the Pickit interface, where the user can verify whether the calibration plate is visible.
+While teaching the waypoints, it is recommended to have the Calibration page open in the Pickit web interface, where the user can verify whether the calibration plate is visible.

-The provided program serves as a template only, and the waypoints are not set.
+This program is a template, and the waypoints are not set.
 They must be taught by the user since they depend on the physical environment and location of the calibration plate.
-Guidance on how the five waypoints should be taught can be found in the article referenced above.
+Refer to the multi-poses calibration article for guidelines on how the five waypoints should be taught.

 Sends Pickit a calibration request, through the command